 - Add pita chips to the salad right before serving

-- Drizzle dressing on salad
+- Drizzle dressing on the salad

 - Serve with additional dressing